Parliamentary monitoring of the Government in EU affairs

 - receiving information on applications for accession to the European Union in accordance with Article 49 TEU.

-For the first time, the Treaty of Lisbon introduced a veto right for national parliaments to prevent discussion of a proposal, particularly in the case of a passarelle clause, in cross-borders matters of family law (by virtue of Article 81(3) TFEU) and during a simplified revision procedure (by virtue of Article 48(7) TEU).
+For the first time, the Treaty of Lisbon introduced a veto right for national parliaments to prevent discussion of a proposal, particularly in the case of a passerelle clause, in cross-borders matters of family law (by virtue of Article 81(3) TFEU) and during a simplified revision procedure (by virtue of Article 48(7) TEU).
 Pursuant to Sec.
-72 of Act XXVI of 2012 on the National Assembly and Sec.
-144 of Parliamentary Resolution 10/2014 (24 February 2014) on Certain Provisions of the Rules of Procedure, the National Assembly makes an objection based on the report submitted by the Committee on European Affairs on the existence of the objection.
-Following the adoption of the report, the Speaker shall convey the objection without delay to the President of the European Council or to the Council and shall simultaneously inform the Government thereof.
+72 of Act XXXVI of 2012 on the National Assembly and Sec.
+144 of Resolution 10/2014.
+(II.
+24.)
+OGY on certain provisions of the Rules of Procedure, the National Assembly makes an objection based on the report submitted by the Committee on European Affairs on the existence of the objection.
+Following the adoption of the report and the proposal for resolution, the Speaker shall convey the objection without delay to the President of the European Council or to the Council and shall simultaneously inform the Government thereof.

 The National Assembly also monitors the activities of the Government in EU affairs.
-The instruments that already existed before the accession have remained intact (such as interpellation, questions, committee hearings, parliamentary debates and committees of inquiry), and these instruments can also be used with regard to European Union affairs.
+The instruments that already existed before the accession have remained intact (such as interpellation, questions, committee hearings and parliamentary debates), and these instruments can also be used with regard to European Union affairs.
 In addition, Sec.
 69 of the Act on the National Assembly defines further obligations for the Government in the area of informing the Assembly:

 A similar meeting may be held before other strategically important policy-making events of the European Union (intergovernmental conference); in the event that a meeting of the Consultative Body on European Union Affairs is not summoned, the Government is still obliged to inform the National Assembly regularly about such meetings.

-The Government provides an annual report to the plenary on questions tied to Hungary's membership in the European Union and on the status of European integration.
+The Government provides an annual report on questions tied to Hungary's membership in the European Union and on the status of European integration.

 The monitoring rights of the National Assembly are also expanded with the option to hear delegates appointed by the Government to certain institutions of the European Union.
 The National Assembly may thus hear delegates nominated by the Government to the following institutions: the Commission, the Court of Justice, the General Court, the Court of Auditors and the Board of Directors of the European Investment Bank.
 The hearing takes place before the Committee on European Affairs or another competent standing committee.
 The hearing differs from the usual hearings of candidates to government and state positions since the hearing of the delegates mentioned above is not obligatory, the Committee does not vote and does not make a formal decision on the appropriateness of the candidate.